 Considering that Dean’s supper with President Smith came on the eve of the release of the Manifesto, Smith’s openness to polygamists moving to Mexico may shed new light on the Manifesto, or at least tell us what the First Presidency originally intended the Manifesto to be.
 Some Latter-day Saints, and many members of the United States government and press leaders, seemed to see the Manifesto as a press release, or a smoke and mirrors attempt to improve the Church’s image in the United States, to end the federal prosecution and financial pressure on the LDS Church.
 The conversation that Dean records in his journal seems to support that conclusion.

-I’d like to thank Amanda HK for pointing out that Smith and Dean knew each other.
+I’d like to thank Amanda HK for pointing out that Smith and Dean knew each other from the Pacific.

 Words in brackets are my best guess.
 They were illegible in the diary.